 “Sorry, Cynthia.
 My mind sort of wandered.”

 Her eyes narrowed as she studied his face, a frown tugging down the corners of her mouth.
 “You do that a lot, Max.”
 The sharp rebuke he heard in her voice was the first show of gumption he’d seen from Cynthia.
-The moment she said it, her face flushed and she looked down at the table.
-Knowing her father, who was a bastard in the first order especially when it came to Cynthia, she’d been trained never to say a word in defense of herself to a man.
+The moment she said it, her face flushed before she looked down at the table.
+Knowing her father, who was a bastard in the first order, especially when it came to Cynthia, she’d been trained never to say a word in defense of herself to a man.

 “You’re right, so you’re probably damn lucky to escape my evil clutches.”

 She snorted, then covered her mouth, looking around to see if anyone noticed.
 It took her a moment to compose herself again.